-The maximum record length is 60 minutes for Dawes Redman analysis at this pint criteria is either Met or Not Met.
+The maximum record length is 60 minutes for Dawes Redman analysis at this point criteria is either Met or Not Met.
 If the criteria is met the cCTG can be removed.
-If it is not met the trace must continue until you have sought senior review
+If it is not met the trace must continue until you have sought Band 7 or ST6 and above review.